 Applications for the 2021 competition were due March 8, 2021.

 The CERCLL Faculty Fellows program promotes scholarly work connected to the mission of CERCLL as a Title VI National Language Resource Center, namely to research and develop the teaching of culture, language and literacy, especially within less commonly taught languages (LCTLs).
-See abstracts and materials created by the 2016 awardees, 2017 awardees, and 2018 awardees, and abstracts for the 2019 fellows.
+See abstracts and materials created by the awardees in 2016, 2017, 2018, and 2019, and abstracts for the 2020 fellows.

 These awards provide up to $5,000 to tenured/tenure-eligible and career-track faculty at the University of Arizona.
 Postdoctoral scholars, graduate students, and emeritae faculty are not eligible to apply.
-In 2020, we particularly invite proposals focused upon research related to online or hybrid teaching, and seed grant proposals (i.e., to applicants who wish to begin work on a project for which they will seek outside funding for future activities), but other proposals will be considered as well.
+In 2021, we particularly invite proposals focused upon research related to social justice and diversity, multimodal pedagogies, and teaching for interculturality, especially projects which can lead to a scholarly publication or a bigger grant proposal.
+However, other projects will be considered as well.

 Funds may be used for most justifiable purposes excluding faculty salary/supplemental compensation, travel not associated with the execution of the project, and course-related expenses.
-Some of the funding must be applied to student work.
+Some of the funding must be applied to work by University of Arizona students.
 See the budget section of “Application Requirements” (below) for more information.
 Please also refer to the University of Arizona’s guidelines in relation to COVID-19 with respect to the nature of proposed work and travel.

 2021 Research Fellows will create two resources that will be shared within the CERCLL community and on our website, and make one campus presentation:

 - Either (a) sample classroom materials based on their project, or (b) a white paper or teacher manual, and